Why Dog Insurance

 • Pet insurance protects a dog’s family’s finances against unforeseen medical costs, offering them peace of mind knowing that they have resources should their pet become injured or ill;

-• Pet insurance gives people confidence to take their pet in for veterinary treatment without hesitating or waiting before a medical condition worsens;
+• Pet insurance gives people the confidence to take their pet in for veterinary treatment without hesitating or waiting before a medical condition worsens;

 • Pet insurance allows the veterinarian to provide pets with top-notch care and practice the most advanced medical treatments; and